Profit First

 In this article:

-Profit First is a cash management methodology that, put simply, prioritizes profit.
+Profit First is a system of accounting that put simply, prioritizes profit.
 Businesses that use this method set aside a percentage of profit first, and then determine how many expenses they can afford. 💸

 The system centers around the idea of literally separating your revenue into different accounts, most importantly, the profit account.
 Basically, you can think of it as the envelope method of personal finance applied to business.

-• Traditional accounting formula: sales – expenses = profit
+• Traditional method of accounting: sales – expenses = profit

-• Profit First formula: sales – profit = expenses
+• Profit First method of accounting: sales – profit = expenses

 Profit First is a groundbreaking approach because entrepreneurs are traditionally taught to focus on revenue growth, regardless of the expense.
 As a result, a business’s profit margin is seen as something to be optimized and improved later.
 Unfortunately, that can lead a business to run out of cash quickly, and ultimately, fail. 📉